 In their collaboration, they focus on three spearheads:

 The Universities also run the One Health Early Career Champions Mentoring Programme, supporting the cultivation of talent and career advancement of early career researchers.
 The programme is open for doctoral students at the University of Helsinki and University of Nairobi with a focus on One Health.
-The call for the first round is closed but stay tuned for the next call in 2023!
+To stay tuned on the calls for the programme, please visit the programme's website!

 The University of Helsinki, KU Leuven and Aalto University forged a strategic partnership in March 2022.
 There are two key areas for collaboration: